|Zimbabwe is open for tourism. We look forward to welcoming you!|

 Mai Chaza is still the absent centre of the Church but the movement has drifted away from Methodism, although it uses Methodists hymns.
 Attitudes to medicine are flexible but the preferred means of healing is spiritual, there are no sanctions in the group against hospital treatment.

-Maranke Vapostori – In 1932 Johane Maranke began preaching a message of an unnamed apocalypse and the need to separate from the world.
+In 1932 Johane Marange began preaching a message of an unnamed apocalypse and the need to separate from the world.

 By the 1940’s his movement had spread to Mozambique and Zambia and across much of Zimbabwe.
-His Church centre in Maranke communal land attracted many pilgrims who maintained links with the centre through visits by the Apostle – Johane Maranke to outlying congregations.
+His Church centre in Marange communal land attracted many pilgrims who maintained links with the centre through visits by the Apostle – Johane Marange to outlying congregations.

-There have been several splits within the church, the main one occurring in 1963 following the Maranke’s death when his sons disagreed with Simon, a founder member, over who should lead the church.
+There have been several splits within the church, the main one occurring in 1963 following the Marange’s death when his sons disagreed with Simon, a founder member, over who should lead the church.

 There are signs of change, however with women and younger men favouring more flexible attitudes